 - Effective communication with key stakeholders to from strong relationships so as to work towards collaborative projects - Trustees have a variety of backgrounds in health, education and business and have called on outside advisors to supplement their own knowledge.
 When there is a challenge, the organisation meets it through innovation and hard work.
-The trustees are committed to making a difference in their community and to providing quality services. - ELT has a strong history of fundraising success, and is building relationships with funders.
-Our reputation and profile is building. - Among the trustees there is a comprehensive body of knowledge in the fields of Irlen Syndrome and Dyslexia.
-Much experience has been gained by trustees on the board and by staff.
-This grows each year. - Access to quality specialist Irlen Diagnosticians - committed and experienced staff - Irlen NZ is now owned by an Optometrist
+The Trustees are committed to making a difference in their community and to providing quality services - ELT has a strong history of fundraising success, and is building relationships with funders.
+Our reputation and profile are building - Among the Trustees there is a comprehensive body of knowledge in the fields of Irlen Syndrome and Dyslexia, Auditory Processing Disorder.
+Much experience has been gained by Trustees on the Board and by staff.
+This grows each year - Access to quality specialist Irlen Diagnosticians - Committed and experienced staff - Irlen NZ is now owned by an Optometrist - Strong relationships with schools and Kaui Akos